metagenomics/metagenomics-tk/docs/modules/binning.md

 #### Genome Coverage

-CoverM is executed on all alginment files to provide basic coverage information of all generated genomes.
+CoverM is executed on all alignment files to provide basic coverage information of all generated genomes.
 Every file is based on a CoverM method `mean trimmed_mean variance length count reads_per_base rpkm tpm`.

 `genomeCoverage/*_count.tsv`